Skip to content

 import { exec } from '@yao-pkg/pkg';

-exec(args) takes an array of command-line arguments and returns a Promise<void> that resolves when the build is complete, or rejects on failure.
+exec() accepts either a CLI-style argv array or a typed options object, and returns a Promise<void> that resolves when the build is complete, or rejects on failure.

 js